histamine intolerance food list low histamine diet

 Beverages - Restricted

-• Coffee (only tolerable for some - can cause mast cell activation)
+• Coffee (only tolerable for some; can cause mast cell activation)

 • Still and carbonated mineral water

-• Tea made with fresh, allowed herbs or ginger and hot water only (ginger helps degrade histamine)
+• Ginger and hot water (ginger helps degrade histamine)

 • Alcohol is recommended to be consumed in minimal amounts, if at all.
 However, when necessary, plain vodka, gin and white rum are the best choices on this diet.